 - 1/4 tsp. red chili powder or to taste

 - 5 oz. of coconut milk (small can)

-- 2-3 whole red dried chili pods
+- 2-3 whole red dried chilli pods

 - Pan Roast - Add dry mung lentils to a heated pan and roast for 8 minutes on medium heat.
 No need to add any oil.
 Just a warm pan on medium heat.
-Stir frequently to ensure the mung beans do not burn but brown instead.
+Stir frequently to ensure the mung lentils do not burn but brown instead.
 You will notice a lovely fragrant aroma as you do this.

 - Rinse in water - Empty roasted mung lentils into a pan and rinse with cold water.
 The process requires you to drain and rinse the lentil in cold water about 3-4 times until the water is clean.